GLOBAL-MARKETS-Sterling, stocks rise as markets bet Britain will remain in EU

 (Latest Reuters news on the referendum, including full multimedia coverage: )

-Questions remained about the direction markets will take even if the United Kingdom votes to stay in the EU, with some believing investors may take profits whatever the outcome.

-"My guess is, the rally we've seen this week is probably 'buy on the rumor' and that if they do vote to remain I wouldn't expect to see much more in the way of upside," said Ed Keon, managing director and portfolio manager for QMA.
+"Most people at this point expect a rise in the market," anticipating Britain will vote to stay in the EU, said Isao Kubo, an equity strategist at Nissay Asset Management.
+"But you never know, and it will be clear by tomorrow, so you don't want to take new positions now."

 Safe-haven government bond prices edged lower, pushing up yields.
-Ten-year German bonds yielded 0.095 percent and U.S. Treasury yields rose to 1.735 percent .
+Ten-year German bonds yielded 0.09 percent and U.S. Treasury yields rose to 1.73 percent.

 The bullish tilt was reflected elsewhere.
 The main U.S. stock market "fear-gauge", the VIX volatility index, dropped the most in 5 months.
-Safe-haven gold fell 0.4 percent to $1,261.21 an ounce before hitting a two-week low.
+Safe-haven gold fell to a two-week low of $1,256.81 an ounce before cutting some of those losses.

-Oil prices rose in volatile trade, with investors less worried about prospects for the global economy.
-Brent crude was up 35 cents, or 0.8 percent, at $50.23 a barrel.

-Additional reporting by Marc Jones in London Carolin Valetkevich in New York and Lisa Twaronite in Tokyo; Editing by Larry King and Nick Zieminski
+Additional reporting by Marc Jone in London and Lisa Twaronite in Tokyo; Editing by Larry King and Nick Zieminski